Antarctic notothenioids fish genomes project

-At the Sanger Institute we are generating genome assemblies for 25 species across the Notothenioid radiation.
-We are generating 1 reference chromosome assigned assembly for Cottoperca gobio (channel bull blenny), and 4 draft reference assemblies for species Trematomus bernachii, Harpagifer antarcticus, Gymnodraco acuticeps, and Pseudochaenichtys georgianus.
-Also, we are generating 10X Chromium and Illumina HiSeq assemblies for 20 other species.
-As part of the project we are also generating transcriptome data for 16 Notothenioid species.
+At the Wellcome Sanger Institute we are generating genome assemblies for 24 species across the notothenioid radiation.
+We are generating PacBio reference assemblies for five species, including the non-Antarctic Cottoperca gobio (synonym Cottoperca trigloides), and four cryonotothenioids; Trematomus bernachii, Harpagifer antarcticus, Gymnodraco acuticeps, and Pseudochaenichtys georgianus.
+Also, we are also generating draft reference assemblies for 20 more species.

 Population and evolutionary genomics, novel computational genomics methods, and related mathematical and statistical models.

 The Genome Reference Informatics Team analyses genome assemblies to reveal and correct quality issues and to identify and add variation.
 It ...

 Northeastern University, College of Science

 Professor Marine and Environmental Sciences, Marine Science Center